trydave/Mentor4Nepal/README.md

 - Your Career Planning Essentials https://career.berkeley.edu/Plan/Essentials </br>
 - Your Four-Year Career Plan https://careercenter.umich.edu/article/four-year-plan </br>

 Once you decided to go for abroad study, find minimum requirement for the desired degree.
 Build a good resume, personal statement and draft unique specific email to professors that perfectly matches your interest.
-Random emailing might not get any reply. </br>
+Random emailing might not get any reply.
+Keep in mind that there are 100s of other students and what makes you outstanding to others </br>

 Template for Coverletter and CV/Resume: </br>
 - https://ocs.yale.edu/channels/resume-samples-tools/ </br>